How to file a Georgia annual report

 Can I amend my Georgia annual report after submission?

-Who is authorized to file the Georgia annual report on behalf of the business?
+Who can file on behalf of the business?

 Author